-Huddersfield Civic Society, created in 1964, aims to encourage high standards of architecture and town planning within the borough.
-We strive to stimulate public interest and pride in caring for the town and its existing buildings, the improvement of its environment and amenities and the promotion of a vibrant and attractive place to live and work.
+Huddersfield Civic Society, created in 1964, aims to encourage high standards of architecture and town planning within Huddersfield.
+We strive to stimulate public interest and pride in caring for the town and its existing buildings, encourage improvements in its environment and amenities and promote the town as a vibrant and attractive place to live and work.

-We are not simply a preservation body and spend as much time looking forward as looking back, demonstrated by the presentation of our annual Design Awards for the best new developments in the town.
-We welcome new buildings of quality which are in sympathy with their surroundings even if this occasionally involves the demolition of existing buildings.
+We are not simply a preservation body and spend as much time looking forward as looking back, demonstrated by our annual Design Awards for the best new developments within the town.
+We welcome new buildings of quality which are in sympathy with their surroundings even where this occasionally involves the demolition of existing buildings.

-We also make submission to Public Inquiries and, if appropriate, approach local councillors, MPs or government or local authority departments directly.
+When relevant, we make submissions to Public Inquiries and, if appropriate, approach local councillors, MPs or government/local authority departments directly.